 How do you prepare for the ‘Perfect Storm”?

 - NEW GENERATION OF STORYTELLERS

 Look for Instructional Designers with cutting edge ideas and a willingness to integrate curriculum into new tech to improve the learner experience.
 E-Learning Developers should focus their attention on mobile and Content Specialists should tighten their prose to make it easily digestible and transmissible.

 - SCALE L&D ON DEMAND

 Needs for L&D professionals can vary wildly, depending on the size of your workforce, their skill level and what new initiatives you may be taking on, it’s essential to stay flexible to accommodate the ebbs and flows in demand.

 It may not be realistic to constantly ramp up and scale down your full time L&D team.
 That’s when consultants can step in.
 They provide flexibility while keeping costs down and allowing you to focus on both project completion and long-term initiatives.

 Perfect Storm-driven innovations to training methodologies are good for future generations.

-So, do you think we need to have different types of learning for different age groups?
+So, do you think we need to have different types of learning that keep different age groups engaged?
 Remember the ‘Perfect Storm’ will benefit all generations and will also prove effective for employees of all ages.
 Most older and more experienced employees are busy, being pulled in many directions and likely experiencing information overload.
 Without the current “Perfect Storm”, it may have taken a few more years for it to hit the L&D world as hard as it has done.

-So to deal with the changes in your organization I recommend you consider the following…
+So to deal with the changes in your organization and keep learners engaged I recommend you consider the following…

 Be Bold and embrace changes – Being adaptable, innovative, and disruptive is central to succeeding in a challenging climate.
 Be dynamic, transformative and cultivate a culture of adapting to changes.